MrMDrX/MrMDrX/README.md

 👋 Welcome to my corner of the digital universe! <br>
 🎓 I'm a Business Intelligence & Image Processing Student <br>
-🔍 Actively seeking a 4 to 6 months internship (PFE) starting from February 2024 <br>
+🔍 Actively seeking new opportunities to expand my knowledge and skills <br>
 🚀 I thrive on turning ideas into reality and enjoy the journey of constant learning <br>
 ✨ I believe in the power of technology to solve real-world problems and make a positive impact <br>